How we work.

 Our work can be engaged in different ways, depending on the context, scale and ambition of a project.

-May Again works through a small number of engagement formats that help partners start, test and build circular interiors over time.
+Rather than offering fixed packages, May Again works through a small number of adaptable engagement formats that help partners explore, test and develop interiors over time.

 A first placement in a real space